jmmarco/frontend-neighborhood-map/README.md

 API's

-- UBER API
+- Foursquare API
-This returns the available UBER products for a given location
+This returns the available venue information for a given location

 ## Quickstart